Gifted and Talent Development

 - Who do I contact for more information?

-No, ISD 196 formally identifies in 2nd-5th grades.
+No, District 196 formally identifies in 2nd-5th grades.
 Kindergarten and 1st grade students who demonstrate advanced learning needs compared to their peers do not need formal identification for services.
-Classroom teachers use formative assessment to respond to advanced learning needs of outliers in their grade level.
-Kindergarten and 1st grade teachers communicate and collaborate with GTD teachers.
+Classroom teachers use formative assessment to respond to advanced learning needs of students in their grade level.
+Kindergarten and 1st grade teachers communicate and collaborate with GTD specialists.